Peak FreQuency 2013 - 2014 Concert Series

 Curated and conducted by UCCS Music faculty Colin McAllister, this concert is conceived as a musical counterpart to (and will be staged on the set of) the UCCS/THEATREWORKS student production of the Georg Büchner play Woyzeck, directed by UCCS Theatre and Dance director Kevin Landis.

-Ensemble Peak FreQuency and guests will perform a classic of the early 20th century, Arnold Schoenberg's melodrama Pierrot Lunaire, op.21 for soprano, flute, clarinet, violin, cello and piano, which sets a cycle of short poems by the Belgian writer Albert Giraud.
-Also on the program will be scenes from Alban Berg's opera Wozzeck, arranged by UCCS Music faculty and film composer Sean Schafer Hennessy, and other works of the period by Anton Webern and Hugo Ball.
+Ensemble Peak FreQuency will perform a classic of the early 20th century, Arnold Schoenberg's melodrama Pierrot Lunaire, op.21 for soprano, flute, clarinet, violin, cello and piano, which sets a cycle of short poems by the Belgian writer Albert Giraud.
+Also on the program will be Anton Webern's Variations, op.
+27 and the Sound Poems of Hugo Ball.
+Featured performers include: Solveig Olsen - soprano, Jane Rigler - flute, Sergei Vassiliev - clarinet, Martha Morrison - violin, Susan Smith - cello, Angelina Gadeliya - piano and Colin McAllister - conductor.

 Schoenberg's atonal music remains as elusive as it has ever been, still among the most complex phenomena in the entire world of art.
 Although written for a small audience and making no concession to the popular taste, Schoenberg's atonal works continue to grasp and hold the musical imagination, speaking plainly to a state of human consciousness that is not addressed by other forms of artistic utterance.